(Up to date as of 2/4/2017)

 So this type of homeschooling takes work.
 And that seems to scare many.
 I also feel many parents are interested in Waldorf Education because they perceive it as gentle (it is), child-led (it is not), nature-oriented (it is), easing into life in a more gentle way that is unhurried (it does, but then the other grades become VERY rigorous indeed).
 The early years of play silks and wooden toys don’t last forever and wooden toys do not an early Waldorf childhood experience make.
 Waldorf Education is about protection of the child, but it is also about bringing things at the right time developmentally and that does mean the world opens up, especially after the age of twelve.

-The curriculums currently on the market include Celebrate the Rhythm of Life Living Curriculum Program, Live Education, Waldorf Essentials, Earthschooling, Lavender’s Blue, individual offerings from Rick and Jennifer Tan at Syrendell and Marsha Johnson at her Yahoo Group email@example.com and her on-line store The Magic of Waldorf, and Christopherus Homeschool Resources, Inc. I am not really including Enki and Oak Meadow as they were written by former Waldorf teachers; Enki is closest to Waldorf pedagogy our of the two, but each are there own distinct programs with their own scope and sequence.
+The curriculums currently on the market (and this is just a list; I am not endorsing any particular curriculum since different things work for different families) include Celebrate the Rhythm of Life Living Curriculum Program, Live Education, Waldorf Essentials, Earthschooling, individual offerings from Rick and Jennifer Tan at Syrendell and Marsha Johnson at her Yahoo Group email@example.com and her on-line store The Magic of Waldorf, and Christopherus Homeschool Resources, Inc. I am not really including Enki and Oak Meadow as they were written by former Waldorf teachers; Enki is closest to Waldorf pedagogy our of the two, but each are there own distinct programs with their own scope and sequence.
 So these are more “Waldorf-inspired”.
 Little Acorn Learning is aligned with Lifeways of North America, and is nature-based.
-I don’t know of any other curriculum programs than these.
+There are several websites with free information, including Waldorf Inspirations.
+Jean Miller’s website Waldorf-Inspired Learning and Meredith over at A Waldorf Journey have some products available depending upon block/topic.
+Lavender’s Blue is another curriculum available for the early grades.
 Also, please do not forget the myriad of resources available to Waldorf teachers that are also available to you through booksellers such as Rudolf Steiner College Bookstore or Waldorf Books.
+There may be other resources I missed or didn’t include, but I think these represent the majority of the curriculums that are out there that cover grades 1-8 in some capacity.

 If you are not piecing together your own curriculum, (which I recommend you try to do, especially in the early grades when it is easier and you can get the hang of it), then you will have to sort through all of these options.
 Most mothers I talk to say they would love to have enough money to purchase more than one curriculum because each one has its gems, its loveliness, and they like to combine pieces and resources.
 In the upper grades, where there is much less in the way of curriculum to pick from, you will have to do this anyway.